khush2706/khush2706.github.io/README.md

 ## Looking ahead

 This website was the first project I had worked on by myself from scratch which utilized both HTML and CSS.
 It is quite a simple attempt but something I am happy to have got through!
-I have learnt a lot through this project and would be updating my website very shortly!
+I have learnt a lot through this project and am looking forward to making more and better projects.

 Hope you enjoy! :)